Table of contents

 1. Pre-due reminder 3-7 days before due date Friendly, helpful Confirm receipt of invoice, remind of upcoming due date

-7. Payment plan offer Any stage, on customer request Collaborative Offer structured path to clear the debt
+5. Payment plan offer Any stage, on customer request Collaborative Offer a structured path to clear the balance

 Template 1: Pre-due friendly payment reminder